-D.2 Cancelling or changing your journey before you leave
+Cancelling or changing your journey before you leave

 The maximum amount we pay for all claims under this section is the amount you selected.
 This is shown on your Certificate of Insurance.
-Standard cover is \$2,500 for each paying person, and you can pay extra for \$5,000, \$10,000 or unlimited cover.
+Standard cover is \$2,500 for each person, and you can pay extra for \$5,000, \$10,000 or unlimited cover.

-The following sub limits also apply.
+The following sublimits also apply.

-- For any claim under this section involving the existing condition of a relevant person, we pay up to \$2,500 for each paying person for each journey - For any claim under D.2.2 Delayed journey to a special event (page 47), we pay up to an extra \$2,500 for each paying person for each journey
+- For any claim under this section involving the existing condition of a relevant person, we pay up to \$2,500 for each person - For any claim under D.2.2 Delayed journey to a special event (page 52), we pay up to an extra \$2,500 for each person